 Museums & Galleries

-This tiny Alpine city in Canada brings in several walking trails for the much-needed walking exercise.
+This tiny Alpine city in Canada offers several walking trails for the much-needed walking exercise.
 The following walking trails count among the best things to do in Canmore.

-Larch Island Loop- perfect for a relaxed walk as you wander around Larch Island past the babbling Bow River.
+Larch Island Loop- This trail is perfect for a relaxed walk as you wander around Larch Island past the babbling Bow River.
 The larch trees turn gold during the fall season, adding further delight for nature lovers and panoramic photos.

 Policeman Creek Boardwalk- this paved walking trail spreads leisurely for 3.9 km, where you will find moderate traffic.
 The best part is that this trail is wheelchair friendly as well.
 You can look to explore this trail all through the year with plenty of options for the entire family.